OneFaxNow

 Is there a cheaper alternative to faxing at FedEx?

 Yes.
-Online pay-per-fax services like OneFaxNow are often much cheaper for multi-page faxes and don't require you to travel to a store.
-For example, a 10-page domestic fax might cost around $16+ at FedEx, but only $3.50 flat with OneFaxNow.
+Online pay-per-fax services like OneFaxNow are often much cheaper for multi-page faxes.
+A 10-page domestic fax costs about $22 at FedEx but only $3.50 with OneFaxNow.
+A 50-page fax would cost nearly $110 at FedEx versus just $5.00 with us—that's 95% savings.

 Do I need an account or subscription to use OneFaxNow?